Cnb

 1. It’s ok to be nervous

-Give up the belief that you have to be perfect.
-Some of the most famous speakers and celebrities in the world get nervous before they perform or speak.
-It is absolutely normal.
+Let go of the idea that you need to be perfect.
+Even the most famous speakers and performers get nervous before they go on stage.
+It’s completely normal.

 2. Tap into your strengths